TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 ## Introduction

 **This code was only ever intended to run on Ubuntu based Linux distributions.
-There is no support for macOS or Windows.** However, because most of this will run in Docker, it is possible to translate the Linux setup commands into the corresponding commands for Windows or macOS.
+There is no support for macOS or Windows.** However, because most of this will run in Docker, it is might be possible to translate the Linux setup commands into the corresponding commands for Windows or macOS.
 There was no way for me to test this, so I did not include it in the instructions.

 This project was designed to run primarily in a Docker instance to help with consistency and portability.
 If you would like to learn more about docker, you can do so at [Docker Overview](https://docs.docker.com/get-started/docker-overview/).
 Specifically, this project uses Docker Engine with buildx for multi-architecture support.
 Installation details are listed in Installation and Setup.
 This docker setup is designed to work on both ARM64,x86-64, Nvidia GPU's, and not Nvidia GPU's.